 Make the crust: Arrange a rack in the middle of the oven and heat to 325°F. Line a 9x13-inch baking dish with aluminum foil or parchment paper, then coat with butter or cooking spray; set aside.

 Place the graham cracker pieces in the bowl of a food processor fitted with the blade attachment.
 Process into fine, even crumbs, about 30 seconds.
-Add the sugar, drizzle with the butter, and pulse to combine.
-(If using graham cracker crumbs, just mix together with the sugar and butter in a bowl.)
+Drizzle with the butter and pulse to combine.
+(If using graham cracker crumbs, just mix together with the butter in a bowl.)
 Sprinkle the mixture into the baking dish and press into an even layer with the bottom of a measuring cup.

 Bake until fragrant and beginning to brown, 12 to 15 minutes.
 Place on a wire rack while you make the filling.